MicrosoftDocs/bot-docs/articles/bot-framework-intelligence-vision.md

 ```

 ### Emotion API example
-For our second example, we will build an Emotion Bot that receives an image url, detects if there's at least one face in the image, and finally responds back with the dominant emotion of that face.
+In this example, you will build an Emotion Bot that receives an image url, detects if there's at least one face in the image, and finally responds back with the dominant emotion of that face.
 To keep the example simple, the bot will return the emotion for only one face, and ignore other faces in the image.
 The example requires the *Microsoft.ProjectOxford.Emotion* package, which can be obtained using <a href="https://www.nuget.org/packages/Microsoft.ProjectOxford.Vision/" target="_blank">nuGet</a>.

 Create a new project by downloading the <a href="http://aka.ms/bf-bc-vstemplate" target="_blank">Bot Application .NET template</a>.
-Install the Microsoft.ProjectOxford.Emotion package from nuGet.
-Next, go to *MessagesController.cs* class file and add the following namespaces.
+Install the Microsoft.ProjectOxford.Emotion package from <a href="https://www.nuget.org/packages/Microsoft.ProjectOxford.Vision/" target="_blank">nuGet</a>.
+Next, go to **MessagesController.cs** class file and add the following namespaces.

 ```cs
 using Microsoft.ProjectOxford.Emotion;